colin-nolan/picaxe-tools/README.md

 For some reason, the official pre-processor is only distributed for Windows, bundled with the PE6 editor.
 However, given that most interesting directives (e.g. `#macro`) are arguably not particularly well designed, this work does not attempt to provide a like-for-like replacement for the originally pre-processor.
-Instead, it uses the modern [Jinja2](https://jinja.palletsprojects.com) template engine, which can be used to achieve
+Instead, it uses the modern [Jinja2](https://jinja.palletsprojects.com) template engine, which can be used to achieve thr same results.

 If you require cross-platform support of the original directives, [this effort has been made in the community](https://github.com/Patronics/PicaxePreprocess) to preprocess some of them.